 - Transcapacidad (for disabled people)

-Only General Male, General Female, Transcapacidad Male and Transcapcidad Female sub-categories will be available for the Starter and Promo races as these are non-competitive courses.
+General Male, General Female, Transcapacidad Male and Transcapcidad Female sub-categories will be available for the Starter race is non-competitive course.

 Article 13: RACE DIRECTORS